What is a recurring payment?

 • Timing and speed – Recurring payments clear faster than direct debits, with the former happening immediately or the following day.
 Direct debit, however, can take a few business days for initial transactions to clear.

-• Safety and security – When a payment fails to be processed on a customer’s debit or credit card, due to an expired or stolen credit card, it can be more cumbersome to resolve and may lead to losses for the merchant.
-With a direct debit, on the other hand, the main issue is insufficient funds.
+• Safety and security – When a payment fails to be processed on a customer’s debit or credit card, due to an expired or stolen credit card, it can be more cumbersome to resolve and may lead to loose for the merchant.
+However, with scheme tokenisation, card details are automatically updated when a card expires or is reissued, which helps reduce these failures and keeps recurring payments running smoothly.
+With a direct debit, by contrast, the main issue is insufficient funds.
 In this case, funds will be transferred as soon as enough money is available in the customer’s account to cover the transaction amount, resulting in reduced failure rates.

 • Cancellation – Recurring payments allow customers to cancel subscription services through the merchant or their card issuer, while direct debit enables customers to revoke their payments through their bank.